carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 use the same string, they will all be turned on when the name is specified.
 This allows, for example, all debug information for instruction scheduling to be enabled with ``-debug-only=InstrSched``, even if the source lives in multiple files.
-The name must not include a comma (,) as that is used to seperate the arguments of the ``-debug-only`` option.
+The name must not include a comma (,) as that is used to separate the arguments of the ``-debug-only`` option.

 For performance reasons, -debug-only is not available in optimized build